Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Sourdough bread in the oven

-Step 7: Bake The Sourdough Bread
+Step 7: Bake The Bread

-Sourdough bread on a wire cooling rack wrapped in a gray linen towel
+Homemade sourdough bread on a wire cooling rack wrapped in a gray linen towel

 Sourdough bread (sliced) on a wooden surface